reactorlabs/RhoVec/semantics.md

 These features are likely required.

-  * add heap and environment
+  * doublecheck environment and assignment/sequencing
   * implement semantics so we can execute them and write test cases
   * semantics are probably buggy, already too complicated to keep track of with pencil-and-paper